dcm4che-dockerfiles/slapd-dcm4chee/README.md

 This is the Application Entity title of the device referenced in default scheduled station configured in the archive device which is used  as a fallback option for populating the Scheduled Station AE title in the Modality Worklist attributes when HL7 order messages are received by the archive.
 Default value is `SCHEDULEDSTATION`.

-### `STORAGE_DIR`

-This is the URI of the storage location where the objects of a study will be stored when studies are sent to the archive.
-Default value is `/storage/fs1`.